TakashiNakagawa/CarND-Vehicle-Detection/writeup.md

 ![alt text][img3]

+HOG features were extracted according to order.

+1. converted to RGB to YCrCb color space
+2. rescale from between 0-255 to 0-1
+3. extract each channel of YCrCb

+The code for this step is contained in the lines # 24-41 of the file called 'lesson_functions.py' and the lines # 18-47 of the file called 'hog_subsample.py'.

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried below combinations.
 (a) orient = 9, px_per_cell = 8, cell_per_block = 2
-(b) orient = 11, px_per_cell = 8, cell_per_block = 2 --> 0.9865
+(b) orient = 11, px_per_cell = 8, cell_per_block = 2
-(a) is same as the lesson.
+(a) is the same as the lesson.
 (a) and (b) seemed not so different.
-I chose (b).
-Execution time was so big that I could't try much parameters.
+Execution time was so long that I couldn't try many parameters.
+I chose (b) with no confidence.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I used spatial feature, hist feature and hog feature(3 channel).
+I used a spatial feature, a hist feature and hog feature(3 channel).
-I used YCrCb color space.
+I selected YCrCb color space.
-I trained above features by support vector machine.
+I trained these features by support vector machine.
 I decided to use rbf kernel.
 Firstly I used linear svm.
-Though test accuracy was high(about 99.5%), result was not good.
-Then I tried rbf kernel, test accuracy was down to 98.6%, result seemed better.
+Though test accuracy was high(about 99.5%), the result was not so good.
+Then I tried rbf kernel, test accuracy was down to 98.6%, but the result seemed better.
 (But it was too slow...)
+The code for this step is contained in the lines # 22-59 of the file called 'learning_image.py'

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-コードの場所を書く
-I used three scales of 1, 1.5, 2.
-Other parameters were same as the lesson.
+Scale 2 was well detected near side of the camera, but far side not.
+So I used three scales of 1, 1.5, 2.
+And used about half of the image(y=350-720).
+Other parameters were the same as the lesson.
 So overlap was 75%.

 Below image is the sliding result.
-Blue is scale 1, green is scale 1.5, red is 2 (thow which is not shown).
+Blue is scale 1, green is scale 1.5, red is 2 (though which is not shown).
 ![alt text][img11]

+The code for this step is contained in the lines # 18-84 and # 96-101 of the file called 'hog_subsample.py'.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-top left image is the final result. top right image is the sliding window result. bottom left image is heatmap of average 10 frames. bottom right image is after applying threshold which is then used for final result.

-To stable the result, I used average frames and adjusted threshold value.
+My pipeline step was
+1. 3 scales of sliding window detections
+2. creating heatmap and average 10 frames
+3. applying threshold
+4. labeling heatmap and create bounding box

+below image was corresponding these 4 steps.
+- the top left image is step4
+- the top right image is step1
+- the bottom left image is step2
+- the bottom right image is step3

 ![alt text][img12]

+To stable the result, I averaged frames and adjusted threshold value.
+Also I chose rbf kernel for the better result.

 ---